qutip/QuantumToolbox.jl/docs/src/users_guide/states_and_operators.md

 exp(L * t)
 ```

-See the section [Time Evolution and Quantum System Dynamics](@ref doc:Time-Evolution-and-Quantum-System-Dynamics) for more details.
+See the section [Lindblad Master Equation Solver](@ref doc-TE:Lindblad-Master-Equation-Solver) for more details.